electr1fy0/hangman-rs/README.md

 ### Development Status

-Still a WIP — core gameplay for each included game is functional.
+Still a WIP.
+Core gameplay for each included game is functional.
 Planned improvements include better UX, error handling, and more games.